CDRT/mk_docs/docs/ref/bios/settings/thinkstation/videosetup.md

 <details><summary>Select Active Video</summary>

+!!! info ""
-?> The Select Active Video setting will vary depending on if the platform is Intel or AMD.
+    The Select Active Video setting will vary depending on if the platform is Intel or AMD.
 Select the appropriate platform below for the details.

 <details><summary>Select Active Video - Intel(R)</summary>